|

 Based in Brighton, England, Benstar

-is an exciting new venture for an old friend and former
+was founded by an old friend and former

 music industry colleague.
 A creative music agency